What's the Biggest TV Size for Homes vs. Stadiums?

 G. Newman Lowrance/Getty Images

 Before opening day in 2008, the Kansas City Royals baseball team bought an HDTV screen that was the largest in the world upon installation.
-At 85 feet wide by 105 feet tall, the screen is topped with the Royals' signature golden crown [source: Daktronics].
+At 85 feet (26 meters) wide by 105 feet (32 meters) tall, the screen features the Royals' signature golden crown at the top [source: Daktronics].

 Dallas Cowboys owner Jerry Jones and two other men talk underneath the new giant HDTV in Cowboys Stadium on Aug.
 21, 2009.